-As we mentioned, silicones are polymers.
-They’re similar to plastic in that they’re an extremely flexible material that can be molded into just about anything.
-They are naturally-derived, coming from things like sand and quartz, But then are tinkered with in a lab, so the end product is actually a synthetic ingredient.
+They are naturally derived, coming from things like sand and quartz, but then are tinkered with in a lab, so the end product is actually a synthetic ingredient.
 In hair care products, silicones are ingredients that give hair slip and shine while also making strands softer and more manageable.
-If you have coarse, curly, or frizz-prone hair, silicones can tame unruly strands into smooth submission.
-Silicones can also prevent hair strands from snagging and tangling.
-And because they’re heat-resistant, silicones also form a protective barrier around your strands when applied before heat styling.
-You can find them in everything from shampoos and conditioners, to styling products such as frizz serums.

 Sounds great, right?
 So, what’s the controversy?

 Silicones are not considered toxic, but those who go the all-natural beauty route may not want them in their products at all.
-Experts say the real issue with silicones is that certain types can build up on hair, leaving a residue that blocks moisture from getting into the hair shaft.
+Experts say the real issue with silicones is that certain types can build up on the hair, leaving a residue that blocks moisture from getting into the hair shaft.
 They act almost like waterproofing agents.

 Should we stop using them?